 - 2 tbsp gochujang^

-- Add chili flakes and stir until all veggies and cakes are evenly coated.
+- Add rice cakes and sauce.
+Stir until all veggies and rice cakes are evenly coated.

 *You can buy rice cakes here.